 Ebay is great for purchasing used curriculum packages.
 If you go for a curriculum like My Father’s World or Heart of Dakota, you can find used packages for steals!

 These are another good place to find used curriculum, and sometimes nearly new!
 Scamming does happen, however, so just be aware of the site rules, and make sure the seller is following them.
 For this reason, Facebook groups are usually my last resort.
 I have purchased a few items from them and never ran into any problems.
 That doesn’t mean that it can’t happen though.

 Stores such as Mardels sell curriculum.
 This gives you a chance to look inside!!
 We have no stores that sell homeschool materials in our area, so I just stick to ordering online.

 Places like A beka, BJU, Milestone Books (sells Rod and Staff), Demme learning, All About Learning, and etc. can be a good option, too.
-The pros to buying straight from the company is that they usually give a more in depth look into the curriculum and they sometimes offer specials that other retailers may not offer.
+The pros of buying straight from the company are that they usually give a more in-depth look into the curriculum and they sometimes offer specials that other retailers may not offer.
 The cons would be that they may not offer free shipping, and you can’t purchase everything in the same place.
 (Which I really like to do.)

 New Vs. Used Curriculum

-So, you may be wondering the benefits of using new curriculum vs. using used curriculum.
+So, you may be wondering about the benefits of using new curriculum vs. using a used curriculum.
 Well, I am going to give you the scoop, and let you decide for yourself!